 The rivalry between the two has, of course, been diminished somewhat since the highs of 1970’s; a period when the fixture was at its finest in terms of atmosphere, colour and player quality.
 During the 1970’s it was perhaps THE fixture of all football fixtures whether at international or club level even surpassing the European Cup final for noise, colour if not drama.
 The anticipation yearly around the fixture culminated in the infamous Wembley pitch invasion of 1977.
 Thousands of Scotland fans invaded the pitch and broke the crossbar.

 In 1989 the annual fixture stopped being played largely due to sporadic episodes of organised hooliganism both in London and in Glasgow.
-More specifically by 1990 the growing globalisation of the international football calendar had become popular with meetings between the two disappearing all together for 10 years between 1989 and 1999.
+More specifically by 1990, the growing globalisation of the international football calendar had become popular with meetings between the two disappearing altogether for 10 years between 1989 and 1999.
 The fixture during the 80’s very often ended up being a tight affair with very few goals scored and being known only for fan trouble.

 As of November 2014, the teams have played 112 matches; England have won 47, Scotland 41, and there have been 24 draws.